ITwenzyI/cpp-casino-blackjack/README.md

 ## 💡 Notes
 - The game currently supports only one player vs dealer.
 - It's designed for learning purposes, not for gambling.
 - Future features could include:
   - Multiple players
   - Money System
   - Split / double down mechanics

 ---

-## 🧑‍💻 Author
+## 👤 Author
-Created by **Kilian**
+This project was created by **Kilian** as part of independent study in Medical Informatics.
+The software was fully developed in C++ using modern programming techniques.